batja84/home-assistant.io/source/_integrations/yalexs_ble.markdown

 The Android app will only save the offline key to your device's filesystem if Auto-Unlock has been enabled and used at least once.
 Auto-Unlock can be disabled once the key has been loaded.

 Root access is required to read the `key` and `slot` stored in `/data/data/com.august.luna/shared_prefs/PeripheralInfoCache.xml`
+If your phone is not rooted, you may be able to setup a rooted Android virtual machine, install the August (Yale Home) app on it and extract the necessary data from there.